-Jason Bradbury, best known for his time presenting Channel 5's 'The Gadget Show', hosted the event last week and also took on a LEGO Robot battle of his own, competing against a team of KMF engineering apprentices.
+Jason Bradbury, best known for his time presenting Channel 5's 'The Gadget Show', hosted the event and also took on a LEGO Robot battle of his own in the final tournament, competing against a team of KMF engineering apprentices.

 The overall winner of the Young Engineer of the Year was the team from Endon High.
 Endon's Design and Technology teacher, Mr S Mitchell, said: "KMF's Young Engineer programme has captured the imagination of a group of students and inspired them in a way I could not have imagined."